nitk-nest/NeST/CONTRIBUTING.md

 An exception to the above *rule* is if you intend to squash your commits when merging the MR.

+### Pushing changes to a Merge Request

+During the review of an MR by a developer, you may be required to make some changes to it.
+Please ensure that you add the requested changes to the same MR and **do not** create a new MR. The requested changes may or may not need a new commit.
+Incase the requested changes don't require a separate commit, please make the changes to one of the existing commits(using `git rebase`) and force push to the same MR.

 ## Styleguides

 We highly recommend installing the following tools and setting up git